 Research into the human experience of pain and its relief has yielded some important information:

 Animals need pain relievers in the same situations that humans do.

-Clearly it behooves us to relieve animal pain and this must be done effectively and without getting bitten by the patient we are trying to help.
+Clearly it behooves us to relieve animal pain and this must be done effectively and with neither struggling with the sick patient nor with being bitten during attempts to give pills.
 Transdermal (through the skin) drug delivery has been very popular for a number of human medications.
 It turns out many of these can be adapted to pets.
 This allows not only for continuous pain relief delivery but also allows for medication to be administered without manipulating the patient's mouth.